Expert IR35 Guidance – Your guide to IR35 now, to April 2021 and beyond

 It’s essential that Private Sector hirers learn from these mistakes and seek expert advice so as to retain their valuable contractor resources.

-Accountants like Intouch, who are dedicated to supporting contractors, will be actively engaging with agencies and end hirers to ensure that the rules are applied properly and the impact upon contractors is mitigated.
+IR35 contractor accountants like Intouch will be actively engaging with agencies and end hirers to ensure that the rules are applied properly and the impact upon contractors is mitigated.

 IR35 specialist law firm support

-• Actively advising end hirers to mitigate 2020 impact
+• Actively advising end hirers to mitigate 2021 impact.

-• Keeping you up to date with legislation
+• Keeping you up to date with IR35 legislation.

 SHOULD I REFUSE IR35 CONTRACTS?